What is a Picker Packer?

 Picker Packers typically work in warehouses filling orders and assisting with the inventory.
 They work closely with vendors and warehouse staff to pick and process orders as they come in.
 They must be familiar with the layout of the warehouse and inventory and be able to pick and move items as requested.
 Picker Packers need to document items they move to fill orders, so they must have good attention to detail and be good with numbers.
 They pack items, scan barcodes, and move packages to the correct location for shipping.

-Picker packers are responsible for inspecting merchandise and products to ensure they have the right items, that they are not damaged, and that nothing is missing per the order.
-Picker packers must be able to keep accurate inventory records.
-A picker packer may be required to have specific skills depending on the industry or type of warehouse they work at.
-Picker packer qualifications in the food industry may vary greatly from those in the medical industry.
+Picker Packers are responsible for inspecting merchandise and products to ensure they have the right items, that they are not damaged, and that nothing is missing per the order.
+Picker Packer must be able to keep accurate inventory records.
+A Picker Packer may be required to have specific skills depending on the industry or type of warehouse they work at.
+The Picker Packer qualifications in the food industry may vary greatly from those in the medical industry.

 Picker packers should be physically fit as long hours of standing, walking, and lifting may be required.
 Good organization is a plus, as is the ability to work quickly and safely.

 of job openings and

 Average Salary and Compensation

 Picker Packer salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for a Picker Packer is: